Omega‑3 Rich Foods: Unlocking the Power of Essential Fatty Acids

 - Risk Awareness: Individuals with low seafood intake, strict plant-based diets, or certain metabolic conditions may be at higher risk for omega‑3 deficiency.

-Understanding these essential nutrients and their sources helps you make informed choices for better health.
+Understanding these essential nutrients and their sources can help you make informed choices for better health.

 Understanding Omega‑3 Fatty Acids

 Omega-3 fatty acids are special healthy fats that our body needs but can't make by itself.
-You can only get them from food.
-The health benefits of Omega-3 fatty acids include their essential role in the body, particularly through important ones called EPA and DHA, which help reduce swelling and keep your heart strong.
+You can only get omega-3 fatty acids from food.
+The health benefits of Omega-3 fatty acids include their essential role in the body, particularly in the form of EPA and DHA, both of which can help reduce cholesterol and blood pressure if consumed as part of a heart-healthy eating regimen.

 Dr. Mark Hyman, Co-Founder & Chief Medical Officer of Function Health